 We design and implement several minigames for a primarily educative game aimed at improving English pronunciation for native Chinese speakers through speech recognition.
 We develop a total of three minigames, one of which is completely worked out and ready to be added to the final product, while the other two are delivered as prototypes.

-Although all three mini games are separate from each other, they do use a lot of the same code.
-For example, they all use a very similar game loop to update variables and render the graphics, using the same base game states.
+Although all three mini games are separate from each other, they do use a substantial amount of the same code.
+For example, all use a very similar game loop to update variables and render the graphics, using the same base game states.
 The voice recognition is also used in the same fashion.
 These similarities would make it quite easy to create a new mini game out of the existing code.

 This project was implemented using C# and WPF.